 • Increased use of alcohol, drugs, or cigarettes

-• Exhibiting more nervous behaviours, such as nail biting, fidgeting, and pacing
+• Exhibiting more nervous behaviors, such as nail-biting, fidgeting, and pacing

 What happens when I suffer from long-term stress?